hakavlad/tird/README.md

 ## Encrypted Data Format

-The format of the encrypted data is quite simple and consists of ciphertext with a MAC tag, located *somewhere* between the surrounding random data:
+The format of the encrypted data is quite simple and consists of ciphertext with a MAC tag, located *somewhere* among the surrounding random data:

 ```
 +—————————————+————————————+—————————+—————————————+